Swuib/Alyra-04-TenderOnChain/README.md

 TenderOnChain is a marketplace based on blockchain technology that aims to improve the contractual relationship between the buyer and his co-contractor.
 The solution offers to comply with the all-digital logic imposed by the regulations in force since 2019 while guaranteeing transparency, proof of traceability and data security.
 It meets many challenges, including strengthening the bond of trust between economic actors, and thus reduce the risk of litigation, improve the competitive positioning and offer more visibility to contractors through a reputational scoring (NFT).

+PS: If you want to test the project locally, you have to go to ethprovider and modify lines 15 , 75, and 76 because the networks are different and so are the values returned by the blockchain.

 ---
 ## Short video presentation of the Dapp :